gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsSZ.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- to_rectangles(self, {10.0, 15.0}); // var0 equals the list of the geometries corresponding to the decomposition of the geometry by rectangles of size 10.0, 15.0
+list<geometry> var0 <- to_rectangles(self, {10.0, 15.0}); // var0 equals the list of the geometries corresponding to the decomposition of the geometry by rectangles of size 10.0, 15.0
-list&lt;geometry> var1 <- to_squares(self, 10.0); // var1 equals the list of the geometries corresponding to the decomposition of the geometry by squares of side size 10.0
+list<geometry> var1 <- to_squares(self, 10.0); // var1 equals the list of the geometries corresponding to the decomposition of the geometry by squares of side size 10.0
-list&lt;geometry> var2 <- to_rectangles(self, 10,20); // var2 equals the list of the geometries corresponding to the decomposition of the geometry of the agent applying the operator
+list<geometry> var2 <- to_rectangles(self, 10,20); // var2 equals the list of the geometries corresponding to the decomposition of the geometry of the agent applying the operator

 ```